Bello in Newport Beach Offers Authentic Italian Cuisine in Orange County

 Next, Guido brought out Chef Frank to explain the thinking behind the Astice Alla Catalana dish.
 The plate originates from Sardinia and is typically served as a quick salad of Poached Lobster.
 The chefs at Bello added some elegance to the dish and paired it with Passion Fruit, Seasonal Fruit, and Black Sesame.
 Then, the Lobster is topped with California Fennel and of course, Olive Oil.

-the Crispy Octopus comes with Nduja which is a spreadable salami that adds an amazing flavor.
+The Crispy Octopus at Bello in Newport Beach comes with Nduja which is a spreadable salami that adds an amazing flavor to the dish.

 After that, Guido highlighted the Polpo dish and spoke of its fantastic Calabrian Vinaigrette.
-Likewise, the Crispy Octopus comes with Nduja which is a spreadable salami that adds an amazing flavor.
-As expected, the Polpo went above and beyond remaining the star of the
+Likewise, the Crispy Octopus comes with Nduja which is a spreadable salami that adds an amazing flavor to the dish.
+As expected, the Polpo went above and beyond remaining the star of the evening.

-The Norcia is one of the most popular dishes at Bello.
+The Norcia is one of the most popular dishes at Bello in Newport Beach.

 They utilize the entire fish to produce their incredibly flavorful broth.